 With this girl, for example.
 I would love nothing more than to say to her—“Put on a pretty dress, I want to take you out to dinner somewhere nice.”
 I want to tell her that I haven’t been able to stop thinking about her since we started flirting on Friday night.
-I want to tell her that I’ve admired her from afar for some time now, swooning with disbelief at how beautiful and sexy she is.
+I want to tell her that I’ve admired her from afar for some time now.
 That I’ve secretly wondered for months how a guy like me could ever find a way to “convince” a girl like her into being his girlfriend.
 But I can’t say any of those things.
-Anything like that too early on would be metaphorically suicidal in the dating world.
+Anything like that too early on would be, metaphorically speaking, suicidal.

 On the positive side of the coin, there’s nothing quite like that intoxicating feeling of getting to know someone and feeling like they’re enjoying getting to know you as well.
 In most cases, one party is more interested than the other, even if only slightly.
 Infatuation is frustrating like that, albeit natural (you can’t expect every person you meet to be a compatible partner).
 So when you meet someone new and it feels like you’re both digging each other equally, it’s special.
 At least it feels special to me.